 Because loafers are so low cut you can really show off your style.
 Go for a wintery pattern – maybe even Christmas socks – to make a fun filled statement that brightens up the winter.

-With a lot of emphasis on layering in the winter months, outfits can often get chunky.
-So if you are wearing loafers, avoid big coats at all costs.
+With a lot of emphasis on layering in the winter months, outfits can often get chunky, and slim footwear will look at odds to the rest of your outfit.
+If you’re wearing loafers, avoid big coats at all costs.
 A slimmer peacoat or a smart covert coat will keep you warm without the bulk, and your loafers won’t look out of place.

 Suede loafers don’t deal with the harsher weather as well as leather, and are harder to clean.
 So put some shoe trees in your suede loafers and get them out in the summer – and go sockless when you do.